nikitasharma1/Log-Analysis/README.md

 $ git clone https://github.com/nikitasharma1/Log-Analysis.git
 ```

-- or_ download the _.zip_ file [here]()
+- or_ download the _.zip_ file [here](https://github.com/nikitasharma1/Log-Analysis/archive/master.zip)
-- Download data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and extract file "newsdata.sql"
+- Download data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and extract file **newsdata.sql**
-- If using vitual environment to run and connect to database, cd into the corresponding directory and move the project folder and "newsdata.sql" i.e. inside this directory
+- If using vitual environment to run and connect to database, cd into the corresponding directory and move the project folder and "newsdata.sql" inside this directory
 - Run following command to load database

 ```